Consultant in Old Age Psychiatry, North Bucks OA CMHT

 About us

-Our vision is that no matter who you are or where you are, you will tell us that you receive: "Outstanding care delivered by an outstanding team"
+Our vision is that regardless of who you are or where you are, you will receive:"Outstanding care delivered by an outstanding team"

-Our values are: "Caring, safe and excellent"
+Our values are:"Caring, safe, and excellent"

 * Excellent opportunities for career progression

-* Access to tailored individual and Trust wide learning and development
+* Access to tailored individual and Trust-wide learning and development

 * 33 days annual leave, plus bank holidays, rising to 35 days with continuous service